ClementOLIVIER/devops_pipeline/README.md

 The idea is to:
 - Runner a streamlit application inside a docker container
 - Implement a GitLab Flow with main and production branches
-- Deploy the prodcution branch in Google Cloud environment
+- Deploy the production branch with fly.io
-- Automatize deployment of the prod branch with a Github Action workflow
+- Automatize deployment of the production branch with a Github Action workflow

 Application feature: